 We will identify which classification algorithm, machine learning and deep learning models, have the best performance predicting the grasp types using the extracted EMG data.

 We will determine whether changes in the number of grasp types are associated with the algorithm performance.

+We will develop a function that maps fingertip forces to vibrations on the skin; this behavior should effectively substitute the lost sensory feedback from the amputee hand.

+We will develop a closed-loop function which can effectively fuse the EMG signal and forces on fingertips and provides both motor movement and vibration on the skin.

 3. Hypothesis

-The quality of EMG data obtained using four channel MYOstack sensor will give good performance metrics in the classification algorithm, with similar values to the ones obtained from Trigno sensor.
+The quality of EMG data obtained using four channel MYOstack sensor will give good performance metrics in the classification algorithm, with similar values to the ones obtained from Trigno sensor.The vibrators on the skin provides sufficient information to transfer force applied at fingertips to the forearm skin.

 4. Methodology